isomerpages/moe-marisstellahigh/pages/MOE Sexuality Education In Schools.md

 11 \.
 Parents may opt their children out of the Sexuality Education and/or&nbsp;_eTeens_&nbsp;programmes by MOE-approved external providers.

 12 \.
 Parents who wish to opt their children out of the&nbsp;**Sexuality Education programme**&nbsp;need to complete an opt-out form.
 This form will be sent to parents at the start of the year through Parents Gateway.
 The opt-out form can be completed online and is also downloadable [here.](/files/sed%20opt-out%20form%20a%202023.pdf) A hardcopy of the form, duly completed and signed, can be submitted to the school office.

+13 \.
+Parents who wish to opt their children out of the&nbsp;**_eTeens_**&nbsp;**programme**&nbsp;need to complete an opt-out form.
+This form will be sent to parents at the start of the year through Parents Gateway.
+The opt-out form can be completed online and is also downloadable [here.](/files/eteens%20parents%20opt-out%20form%20form%20b%20-%20only%20for%20s3s.pdf) A hardcopy of the form, duly completed and signed, can be submitted to the school office.